developer-delta/halogen/README.md

 ![screencapture of halogen design](https://i.imgur.com/JK7C83p.png)

-_A web based application to add better lighting to video calls.
-It can be used on any device with a screen.
-Multiple devices are even better!_
+> _Halogen is a web based application to add lighting to video calls.
+It can be used on any device, desktop, mobile, tablet.
+The more devices used the more effective the lighting becomes._

 ---